 At the time of discovery, RAM 28750 had partially eroded out of the host siltstone, roughly parallel to the midline of the fossil.
 Loose pieces were collected, and after removing the obscuring silt and sand, more plastron was seen in situ.
 The shell was further exposed in the poorly consolidated siltstone using hand tools and was stabilized with a field consolidant, Butvar B-76 dissolved in acetone.
 A burlap and plaster field jacket was built after the shell margin was exposed.

 In the fossil preparation lab at the Raymond M. Alf Museum of Paleontology, preparation of RAM 28750 was completed primarily with two pneumatic airscribes—the Stone HW65 and PaleoTools Micro Jack 6—and consolidated and glued with either Butvar B-76 or Paraloid B-72 dissolved in acetone.
-While the majority of the matrix around the fossil was poorly consolidated siltstone, iron concretions also were abundant.
+Although the majority of the matrix around the fossil was poorly consolidated siltstone, iron concretions were also abundant.
 Closer to the bone, the matrix became highly heterogeneous, consisting of siltstone, iron concretions, clay clasts, and small vertebrate teeth and bone fragments.
-Several iron-rich concretions of one to three cm in diameter had accreted onto the bone surface, requiring careful removal.
+Several iron-rich concretions of 1–3 cm in diameter had accreted onto the bone surface, requiring careful mechanical removal.
 Additionally, significant portions of the shell had a ~1 mm layer of iron precipitated onto the surface; this layer was left intact in areas where the specimen was too unstable for continued use of a pneumatic tool, especially near the shell margin and weathered edge of the plastron.
 The outer margins of the shell were highly fragmented, so were held in position with Butvar B-76 until a more permanent application of archival putty—a mixture of Paraloid B-72 in acetone and marble powder—could be used as a gap filler and adhesive.
 Other portions of the shell were stabilized with Paraloid B-72 or Butvar B-76.
 A portion of matrix was left between the carapace and plastron to provide support, given that a clamshell jacket would be required to allow for dorsal and ventral views.
 This clamshell was made with several layers of Hydrocal FGR-95 and fiberglass, and coated with Butvar B-76 in acetone.
 The liner is ¼" ethafoam rather than polyester felt, to prevent the liner catching on rough portions of the shell.
-Several fragments of RAM 28750 collected as float were adhered at the appropriate place on the specimen shell with Paraloid B-72, but the majority of fragments were too weathered or too small to find confident fits.
+Several fragments of RAM 28750 collected as float were adhered at the appropriate position on the specimen shell with Paraloid B-72, but the majority of fragments were too weathered or too small to find confident fits.

 Phylogenetic analysis

 In order to assess the phylogenetic position of RAM 28750, the fossil was coded into the phylogenetic matrix of Rollot et al. (2022), which is derived in turn from Rollot et al. (2021), Joyce and Rollot (2020), and ultimately Lyson and Joyce (2011).
-A parsimony analysis was run in TNT 1.6 (Goloboff et al., 2008; Goloboff et al., 2016), with Proganochelys as the outgroup.
-Parameters were set to 10,000 maximum trees, Wagner trees as the starting trees with a random seed of 1, 100,000 replications, TBR (tree bisection reconnection) swapping algorithm, and 1,000 trees saved per replication.
+A parsimony analysis was performed in TNT 1.6 (Goloboff et al., 2008; Goloboff et al., 2016), with Proganochelys as the outgroup.
+Parameters were set to 10,000 maximum trees, Wagner trees as the starting trees with 100,000 replications, a random seed of 1, TBR (tree bisection reconnection) swapping algorithm, and 1,000 trees saved per replication.
 Following Rollot et al. (2022), characters 4, 8, 12, 14, 16, 24, 25, 28, 31, 36.38, 43, 45, 57, 60, 77, 85, 92, 94, 95, and 98 were set as ordered.
 The TNT file with codings is available online (Farke 2023a).

 Results